-Writing/Open Ended questions: Students will engage in Cornell Note taking part of which is summarizing the day's lesson.
-Students can describe the relationship between lal and the width of the graph of y = ax2 + bx + c.
+Students will engage in note taking as part of which is summarizing the day's lesson.

+Students can describe the relationship between lal and the width of the graph of $y = ax^2 + bx + c$.

 Students can describe the family of quadratic functions whose members have a given vertex.

 Students can explain how to factor a given quadratic expression completely.

 Students can explain how to find the intersection of a pair of functions.

 Students can explain if it is possible for a student's test average to be an imaginary number.

 Students can explain the process of rewriting a quadratic function in vertex form.